Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 Step 1: Preparing the Trap

 Take a flat-head screwdriver and gently wedge up the claw plate enough to where you can slide the bait into it.
-The metal is usually soft enough where it doesn't take a lot of strength to achieve, so most people can do it with no problems.
+The metal is usually soft enough where it doesn't take a lot of strength to achieve, so most people will be able to do it with no problems.

 Some people suggest you wear some kind of disposable gloves when preparing the trap, but I never have.
 The thinking is that the scent of a human touching the trap will override the scent of the bait.
 I have a hard time believing this, since most mice travel quite openly in homes, but I won't talk anyone out of using gloves if they want.